Not Guilty by Reason of Insanity in a California Murder Case

 Perhaps they were under some psychosis where they believed something was going on that was not going on.
 It can take several different forms.

 So, many times, people searching for a lawyer want to find somebody who understands how to defend these cases where someone's charged with murder, and they want to make a not guilty by reason of insanity plea.
-This can be complicated, even for lawyers who always do criminal cases.
+This can be a complex process, even for lawyers who always do criminal cases.

 Notify the Judge